zxol/airbnbapi/README.md

 # Essential Info

 - All functions return __promises__
-- Batch functions are limited to 50 elements at a time
+- Batch functions are limited to 50 operations at a time
-- You will need to supply a token for every logged in call
+- You will need to supply a token for every logged in function call
-- Error reporting and data validation is weak at this stage!
+- Error reporting and data validation is spotty at this stage!

 # Reference